 For income which accrues or arises outside India and received outside India in the previous year from any other source, for ROR is fully taxable, while NOR/ NRI is not taxable.

-For income which accrues or arises outside India and received outside India during the preceding previous years and remitted to India during the previous year, both ROR and NOR/ NRI are not taxable.
+For income which accrues or arises outside India and received outside India during the preceding previous years and remitted to India during the previous year, for ROR is fully taxable, while NOR/ NRI is not taxable.

 On return to India, you should designate your accounts in your bank as domestic Resident accounts or transfer the balance in your NRE/FCNR accounts to Resident Foreign Currency (RFC) accounts, if you so desire.
 FCNR accounts can be continued till the date of maturity and upon maturity, can be converted to RFC accounts.